10 most beautiful at night buildings in the world

 Sightseeing goes to a new different level when you discover how beautiful the palaces built over centuries are.
 Maybe you are a photography enthusiast or maybe you just love beautiful things, you must admit... some buildings become amazing after dawn!

-Whichever would be the case, you have to check our list of 10 most beautiful night buildings in the world!
+Whichever is the case, you have to check our list of the 10 most beautiful night buildings in the world!

 1. The Royal Palace of Madrid